 I love the way they explained this interesting technique.
 They show that a machine-stitched lettuce hem requires one additional step that isn’t necessary with a serger, but the result is similar.

 Don’t miss this important tip – “As you stretch the fabric, stitch over the folded edge of the hem so the needle falls off the fabric on the right side of the stitch and stitches the fabric on the left side.”

 7. How to sew a lettuce edge hem

-The next tutorial you wouldn’t want to miss is How to sew a lettuce edge hem by So-Sew-Easy blog.
-Deby shows how to make the lettuce hem by a regular sewing machine.
+The next tutorial you wouldn’t want to miss is How to sew a lettuce edge hem by the So-Sew-Easy blog.
+Deby shows how to make the lettuce hem with a regular sewing machine.